vertica/spark-connector/README.md

 Once you have a spark cluster, you can run such an application with spark-submit, including the connector jar.

+#### Spark compatibility

+The connector supports all Spark 3 releases.
+Our release numbers is of the major.minor.patch format, with the major and minor numbers always matches that of the latest Spark 3 release.

 ```shell
 spark-submit --master spark://cluster-url.com:7077 --deploy-mode cluster sparkconnectorprototype-assembly-0.1.jar
 ```